ericnana/appium_classifier_ai_python/README.md

 -------------------------------------------------------------------

-Create your python class using your favorite IDE (Android Studio in my case) Go to your command line and start appium(appium -a 127.0.0.1 -p 4723) Check as well if appium-doctor does not show any error.
-Start it from where you installed it Connect your device or start your simulator from your IDE Go to command line and start your python script.
-In my case I used python3 for the shebang but working with python 2.7
+Create your python class using your favorite IDE (Android Studio in my case).
+Go to your command line and start appium(appium -a 127.0.0.1 -p 4723).
+Check as well if appium-doctor does not show any error.
+Start it from where you installed it.
+Connect your device or start your simulator from your IDE.
+Go to command line and start your python script.
+In my case I used python3 for the shebang but working with python 2.7.